altera-opensource/arm-trusted-firmware/README.md

 	- Current release only have support for BL31
 	- Hence TF-A only usable as secure monitor for eASIC N5X platform

-4. Double-Bit Error Handling in EL3
-	- Linux applied SMC service in EL1 which is already supported in TF-A to handling Double-Bit Error in EL3